TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 With writing, I get to look back and edit, to restructure and improve, my words.
 I can look at the kind of—

 With writing, I get to look back and edit my words.
 I get to restructure and improve my sentences.
-I can scrub through different styles, both the formal and the unusual—
+I can scrub through different styles, both the formal and the—

 ## I write to practise writing